michelfernandez/cove/site/content/english/_index.md

   title: >
     Signatures can be purchased
     individually or at a flat rate.
-  text: Skribbles' pricing adapts to your needs and can be flexibly configured.
+  subtitle: Skribbles' pricing adapts to your needs and can be flexibly configured.
   plans:
   - title: Pay per signature
     subtitle: Prepaid-Model